AffanKhurram/HandwrittenDigits/README.md

-# Convolutional-Neural-Network
+#

-Convnet for MNIST dataset for compsci
+Neural Network that recognizes the MNIST dataset digits